lancelot-c/rng-audit/README.md

 This is the testing of the raw randomness received from Chainlink VRF requests.

 A smart contract is needed to generate VRF randomness on-demand and make it available for export.
 Such a contract is available at `src/OnlyRaw.sol` and is deployed for your convenience at [0xBBCD0c8DBdC112dd29af8c57Ee8740bD9feE084B](https://sepolia.arbiscan.io/address/0xBBCD0c8DBdC112dd29af8c57Ee8740bD9feE084B#code).
 The variable `wordsCounter` is the number of random values that the contract has already generated.
+At the time of writing, the contract holds a total of 3,125,000 random words, which we consider enough to perform a relevant analysis.

 ### [Optional] - Generate additional VRF randomness